-Ten years on from decibel, what would I say to book publishers?
-Well, I tried the business case then and the statistics didn't seem to convince the trade.
+The years are rolling back for race relations, but each time something like this happens I am heartened by the sizeable backlash that occurs.
+Malorie's many fans took to social media to take on racist trolls and let her know they agreed: children's books should reflect the world in which they are published.
+The rush to the lowest, easiest attention grab that now defines much of mainstream media does not help.
+It is also why an organisation like Media convince the trade.
 So, those of you involved in publishing books now, I am going to remind you that the words you publish feed our souls, so it's time to embrace the glorious hybridity of difference that makes us Brits the creative overachievers that we are.
 Don't suck in our colour but spit out our creativity, there's a word for that and it's not nice.
 Thankfully it is no longer my job to try and convince you that ethnic diversity matters.
 My optimistic heart says you will try, but my now cynical head says you will fail.
 Prove my head wrong and just do it!